-College of Business & Technology School of Business Bill Tibbetts, Dean around the world.
+College of Business & Technology School of Business Bill Tibbetts, Dean professionals to work in a variety of higher-level leadership and management positions all around the world.
 Business degrees have long been considered among the most utilitarian, simply because they can be applied to so many career options.
 At NCU, our business administration degree program allows students to personalize the educational experience that fits their interest and career goals.
 This degree is also offered in both a residential and online format.